luckinet/tabshiftr/README.md

 ```

 Input tables may contain many more data/variables than what we are
+interested in (for example if there were some metadata or another
+distinct variable in the empty cells in columns 5-7), but the schema
-interested in, but the schema description contains only those variables
+description contains only those variables that shall be in the output
-that shall be in the output table.
-Eventually, we end up with the
-following schema description.
+table.
+Eventually, we end up with the following schema description.

 ``` r
 schema